Pitt Town Bypass

 Background

-Transport for NSW has completed planning for the Pitt Town bypass to cater for residential development to the north of Pitt Town.
-The objective of the bypass is to realign the road corridor so through traffic doesn’t travel into the town centre.
+Transport for NSW has completed planning for the Pitt Town Bypass Project.
+The objective of the bypass is to realign the road corridor so through traffic does not travel into the town centre.

 Key features and benefits